 Employment Agreements: Effective as of April 6, 2001, Mr. Jeffrey Siegel entered into a new employment agreement with the Company that provides that the Company will employ him as its President, Chief Executive Officer and Chairman of the Board for a term commencing on April 6, 2001, and continuing until April 6, 2006 and thereafter for additional consecutive one year periods unless terminated by either the Company or Mr. Siegel as provided in the agreement.
 The agreement provides for an annual salary of \$700,000 with annual increments based on changes in the Consumer Price Index and for the payment to him of bonuses pursuant to the Company's Incentive Bonus Compensation Plan.
 The agreement also provides for, among other things, certain standard fringe benefit arrangements, such as disability benefits, medical insurance, life insurance and an accountable expense allowance.
-The agreement further provides that if the Company is merged or otherwise consolidated with any other organization or substantially all of the assets of the Company are sold or control of the Company which is followed by: (i) the termination of his employment agreement, other than for cause; (ii) the diminution of his duties or change in executive position; (iii) the diminution of all employees); or (iv) the relocation of his principal place of employment to other than the New York Metropolitan Area, the Company would be obligated to pay to Mr. Siegel or his estate the base salary required pursuant to the employment agreement for the balance of the term.
+The agreement further provides that if the Company is merged or otherwise consolidated with any other organization or substantially all of the assets of the Company are sold or control of the Company has changed (the transfer of 50% or more of the outstanding stock of the Company) which is followed by: (i) the termination of his employment agreement, other than for cause; (ii) the diminution of his duties or change in executive position; (iii) the diminution of his compensation (other than a general reduction in the compensation of all employees); or (iv) the relocation of his principal place of employment to other than the New York Metropolitan Area, the Company would be obligated to pay to Mr. Siegel or his estate the base salary required pursuant to the employment agreement for the balance of the term.
 The employment agreement also contains restrictive covenants preventing Mr. Siegel from competing with us during the term of his employment and for a period of five years thereafter.